View all text of Subpart A [§ 437.1 - § 437.17]

 § 437.3 - Definitions.

-Exclusion area means an area, within an operating area, that a reusable suborbital rocket's instantaneous impact point may not traverse.
+Exclusion area means an area, within an operating area, that a reusable suborbital vehicle's instantaneous impact point may not traverse.

 Operating area means a three-dimensional region where permitted flights may take place.

-Permitted vehicle means a reusable suborbital rocket operated by a launch or reentry operator under an experimental permit.
+Permitted vehicle means a reusable suborbital rocket or a reusable launch vehicle that will be launched into a suborbital trajectory or reentered that is operated by a launch or reentry operator under an experimental permit.

-Reentry impact point means the location of a reusable suborbital rocket's instantaneous impact point during its unpowered exoatmospheric suborbital flight.
+Reentry impact point means the location of a reusable suborbital vehicle's instantaneous impact point during its unpowered exoatmospheric suborbital flight.